stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 in beauty and delight.
 This night shalt thou know the favour of the Gods, and behold on Parnassus those dreams which the Gods have through ages sent to earth to shew that they are not dead.
-For poets are the dreams of the Gods, and in each age someone hath sung unknowing the message and the promise from the lotos-gardens beyond the sunset.&rdquo;
+For poets are the dreams of the Gods, and in each age someone hath sung unknowing the message and the promise from the lotos-gardens beyond the sunset. "

   Then in his arms Hermes bore the dreaming maiden through the skies.
 Gentle breezes from the tower of Aiolos wafted them high above warm, scented seas, till suddenly they